 “By bringing insight and information about promising technologies to Davos, we can reach an audience able to help these promising innovations meet the global challenges in critical health areas”

 The strategy is to conduct global research on the latest advances and most promising technologies, and to present such to the serious relevant actors at regular meetings around the globe.
 This information will be in a published and electronic Guide for Impact Investing dedicated to each specific area.

-The Guides will anchor the focused conferences in New York City in April 2018 and in California, Shanghai and London later in the year.
+The guides which will be updated continually, will contain interviews with thought leaders and profiles of investment opportunities.
+They will be distributed to impact investors at OneMedForums around the world, including New York City in April 2018, San Francisco, Shanghai and London later in the year.
 Gatherings will also occur at the major medical conferences for each area of focus.

 “The idea is to build a community of those engaged in tackling these major global issues around the world,”said Mariam Azarm, Founder of The Klosters Forum and Klosters Innovation Partners.